liujian0819/3DGS/README.md

 conda env create -f environment.yml conda activate 3DGS
 ```
-Then, downlaod the code from: [https://github.com/liujian0819/3DGS.git](https://github.com/liujian0819/3DGS.git)
+Next, downlaod the code from: [https://github.com/liujian0819/3DGS.git](https://github.com/liujian0819/3DGS.git)

 #### Training
 Downlaod training [dataset](https://) and put it into the data folder in the working directory.
 The parameters, e.g. source_path, model_path can be changed in the file: arguments\_init_py.
-Then run the fpllowing code.
+Then run the following codes.
 The result will store in output folder.
 ```
 cd 3DGS
 train